agnieszka-krawczenko/html-course/README.md

 # html-course
-I'm learning the bacics of HTML
+I'm learning the basics of HTML